 We have the skill and experience to fight for justice and maximum compensation for the victims of governmental or contractor negligence, such as:

-Our Las Vegas attorneys know that poorly maintained construction zones can lead to serious accidents.
+Our attorneys know that poorly maintained construction zones can lead to serious accidents.

 An accident at a road construction work site may not only be caused by the construction site itself – it could be caused by a bad street still waiting to be repaired.
 Either way, these hazards can lead to one-car accidents, traffic collisions, and rolling your truck or SUV.
 This may result in serious head injuries, facial injuries, brain trauma, or other types of severe injury.

 The clock starts ticking when you’re injured in a construction zone crash.
 Whether you were hurt by human error, poor road design, or confusing signage, you must act fast before your rights to compensation disappear.
-You need Ed Bernstein & Associates on your side.
+You need to contact Ed Bernstein & Associates.

 Due to time limits on road construction car accident claims, investigation into your accident must start immediately.
 Evidence disappears quickly – road work gets completed and signs are removed.
 If that happens, your accident case could be over before it even begins.
 Trusting a road work injury claim to just any attorney could be a costly mistake.

 Our road construction accident attorneys have experience representing people hurt in road work accidents.
 Since these cases are complex, we’ll do what it takes to prove your case – even if it means hiring engineers or accident reconstruction experts.

 From the moment you hire our road work auto accident law firm, an entire legal team goes to work for you.